 - Proof of earnest money payment, which is a deposit you give the seller to show you're serious about buying the home

-If you have a co-signer on the loan, you’ll both need to provide these documents.
+If you have a co-borrower on the loan, you’ll both need to provide these documents.

-Underwriters may ask for verification of employment, which requires having your employer fill out and sign a specific document.
+Underwriters may ask for verification of employment, which requires having your employer confirm your employment information.
 They might also ask for a gift letter from anyone who provided you with funds confirming how much they gave you and that they don't expect repayment.
 These types of requests can cause slight delays in the approval process as well.

 Other circumstances that can delay or even prevent a home closing from going through include: